 Hallmark and the Art of the Thriller

 I have a confession to make.
 I love Hallmark Christmas movies.
 Unexpected viewing for an author who spends most of her time writing about the dark side of humanity, these sweet and sometimes schmaltzy movies have taught me a lot about the art of the thriller.
 Don’t believe me?
-Well, you’ve clearly never spent two hours in Evergreen or Pine Grove watching your favorite clever heroine save the cookie factory or plan a Christmas ball all while rekindling a long lost love.
-Here are just a few of the lessons I’ve learned:
+Well, you’ve clearly never spent two hours in Evergreen or Pine Grove watching your favorite clever heroine save the cookie factory or plan a Christmas ball all while rekindling a long-lost love.
+If you haven’t then you need to rectify that immediately, so get onto one of your streaming devices or look up some of the best torrent sites 2022 and get to watching!
+Anyway, here are just a few of the lessons I’ve learned:

 First, setting is key.
 Whether it’s the snowy hills of a small town or the lavish halls of a castle in winter time, Hallmark knows how to set the mood.
 These movies get me wishing for a white Christmas in California, the same way I hope my thrillers leave you huddled under a blanket with the lights on.

 Two, a dash of humor goes a long way.
 Witty banter is a staple of my favorite Hallmark Christmas movies.
 Humor adds that extra punch to dialogue, and it’s sometimes necessary to lighten the mood of my twisted and disturbing tales.